linas/archeo/atoms/catalog/README-Inode.md

 One way to get around this is to issue a unique ID number for each directory.
 This number is conventionally called an [i-number](https://en.wikipedia.org/wiki/inode) One way to issue i-numbers is to simply count up.
-Thise causes problems in multi-threaded, distributed (decentralized) apps: the `i++` must be performed atomically, under a lock, in exactly one place in the entire universe.
+This causes problems in multi-threaded, distributed (decentralized) apps: the `i++` must be performed atomically, under a lock, in exactly one place in the entire universe.